hmd-dsai/ifood-marketing-campaign-analysis/README.md

 - Interpreting model results in a business context

 ## Acknowledgement
 As this is my first major project in the field, I am aware that there are many areas for improvement.
 I welcome constructive feedback to help me improve further.
+This project was also done before I started using Git for version control.
+I have since adopted this practice in my later repos.

 ## Further Reading
 For detailed reflections and behind-the-scenes notes, stay tuned for my blogpost!
 I will include the link to it here in the near future.